Hacker Perspective: Telephony (basic information)

 Signaling |

 - Also called DTMF (Dual Tone Multi Frequency) signaling.
-There are 3 tones associated with the vertical key columns
+There are 3 tones associated with the vertical key columns and 4 tones associated with the

-and 4 tones associated with the horizontal key rows.
-Therefore, pressing any key will result in the transmission of
+horizontal key rows.
+Therefore, pressing any key will result in the transmission of two tones.

 - https://en.wikipedia.org/wiki/Dual-tone_multi-frequency